cypherstack/stack_wallet/docs/building.md

 or [download the package](https://www.nuget.org/packages/Microsoft.Windows.CppWinRT/2.0.210806.1) and [manually install it](https://github.com/Baseflow/flutter-permission-handler/issues/1025#issuecomment-1518576722) by placing it in `flutter/bin` with [nuget.exe](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe) and installing by running `nuget install Microsoft.Windows.CppWinRT -Version 2.0.210806.1` in the root `stack_wallet` folder.
 <!-- TODO: script this NuGet and WinCppRT installation -->

+### Build coinlib
+Coinlib's native secp256k1 library must be built prior to running Stack Wallet.
+It can be run from within the root `stack_wallet` folder on a...
+ - Windows host: `dart run coinlib:build_windows`
+ - WSL2 host: `dart run coinlib:build_wsl`

 ### Run prebuild script

 Certain test wallet parameter and API key template files must be created in order to run Stack Wallet.
 These can be created by script as in